raphaelmansuy/digital_palace/40-the-impatients_serie/2024-08-14-AI-and-finance.md

    predictions = model.predict(X_test)
    ```

-2. Unsupervised Learning: This type of learning is used when we have unlabeled data and want to discover hidden patterns or structures within it.
+2. **Unsupervised Learning**: This type of learning is used when we have unlabeled data and want to discover hidden patterns or structures within it.

    Example: Clustering stocks with similar performance characteristics.
 We could use a K-means algorithm to group stocks based on their returns and volatility: